-Given the limited success of contributory pension schemes to extend coverage over time, old-age social pensions provide an alternative source of income for elderly adults who are not covered by contributory schemes.
-Social pensions cover close to 35 percent of the population ages 60 years and older in OECD countries and in the Europe and Central Asia, East Asia and Pacific, Latin America and the Caribbean, and South Asia regions.
+Given the limited success of contributory pension schemes to extend coverage over time, old-age social pensions which provide an alternative source of income for elderly adults have been gradually extended in developing countries in recent years.
+Social pensions cover close to 35% of the population ages 60 years and older in OECD countries and in the Europe and Central Asia, East Asia and Pacific, Latin America and the Caribbean, and South Asia regions.
 They have proved to be the most effective tool to provide income support to the poor elderly people and persons with disabilities.
 At the same time, their extension is challenged by fiscal constraints and potential negative effects on incentives.